defold/doc/docs/en/manuals/physics-events.md

 ---
 title: Collision events in Defold
-brief: Collision event handling can be centralized by using `physics.set_listener()` to direct all collision and interaction messages to a single specified function.
+brief: Collision event handling can be centralized by using `physics.set_event_listener()` to direct all collision and interaction messages to a single specified function.
 ---

 # Defold Physics Event Handling

 Previously, physics interactions in Defold were handled by broadcasting messages to all components of colliding objects.
-However, starting with version 1.6.4, Defold offers a more centralized approach through the `physics.set_listener()` function.
+However, starting with version 1.6.4, Defold offers a more centralized approach through the `physics.set_event_listener()` function.
 This function allows you to set a custom listener to handle all physics interaction events in one place, thereby streamlining your code and improving efficiency.

 ## Setting the Physics World Listener